Supplier Group is an aggregation of suppliers that are similar in some way.

 mainly pharmaceutical companies and FMCG distributors, you can create a new

-type for them and name them accordingly.
+Supplier Groups for them and name the groups accordingly.

 1. How to create a Supplier Group